-In 1963, The M. S. Hershey Foundation offered $50 million to The Pennsylvania State University to establish a medical school and teaching hospital in Hershey.
-With this grant and $21.3 million from the U.S. Public Health Service, the University built a medical school, teaching hospital, and research center.
+In 1963, The M. S. Hershey Foundation gave a $50 million gift to The Pennsylvania State University to establish a medical school and teaching hospital in Hershey.
+With this grant and $21.3 million from the U.S. Public Health Service, the University built a medical school, teaching hospital and research center.

 For more information about the history of Penn State Health, please contact the Office of Marketing and Communications at 717-531-8606.